 Structural Systems

-Two of the blocks originally had unreinforced or partially reinforced concrete masonry walls, heavy timber roofs with glue-laminated timber (glulam) beams, tongue and groove decking and plywood sheathing.
+Two of the blocks originally had unreinforced or partially reinforced concrete masonry walls, heavy timber roofs with glulam beams, tongue and groove decking and plywood sheathing.
 For the seismic retrofit, reinforcement was added to the masonry walls and the roof diaphragm was strengthened with an additional layer of plywood.